lp-wan/archi/schc-architecture.md

 # Terminology

 * C/D. Compression and Decompression.
-* Context.
-All the information related to the Rules for SCHC Header, Non-Compression, C/D and F/R and CORECONF_Management.
+* SCHC Context.
+All information related to the Rules for SCHC Header, Non-Compression, C/D and F/R and Management.
 * FID.
 Field Identifiers, describing the name of the field in a protocol header.
 * F/R. Fragmentation and Reassembly.
 * SCHC Rule (or Rule).
 A formal description of how a SCHC Instance should process a packet.
 It contains the specific operations to perform on each of its header fields, e.g. perform compression/decompression, fragmentation/reassembly, management or other.
+* SCHC Profile.
+SCHC offers variations in the way it is operated, with a large number of parameters that need to be set.
+Some of these parameters are technology-specific.
+A Profile indicates a particular setting of all these parameters.
 * SCHC Ent-point.
 A host (Device, Application and Network Gateway) involved in the SCHC process.
 A SCHC end-point can have multiple SCHC Instances.
 * SCHC Instance.
 An instantiation of SCHC on a host.
 Each instance has its own Set of Rules (SoR) and Set of Variables (SoV).
 * SCHC Session.
 An active association between two or more SCHC end-points, which allows them to communicate and ensure synchronization, management, error handling and communication services.